bruxy70/CZ-Public-Transport/README.md

 ### INSTALLATION VIA HACS
 1. Ensure that [HACS](https://custom-components.github.io/hacs/) is installed.
-2. Search for and install the "Garbage Collection" integration.
+2. Search for and install the "idos" integration.
 3. Configure the `idos` sensor.
 4. Restart Home Assistant.